renemonroy/one-chart/README.md

 ## 💡 Motivation

-There are plenty of use cases for charts and D3 has been the go-to for many years, but somehow it still misses that dev experience that we'd like for quick usage.
-Moreover, D3 is a so convenient tool that it lets you do a lot of other hidden things too.
-But that advantage left no easy control over user interfaces dedicated to pure graphs.
+There are plenty of use cases for charts and D3 has been the go-to for many years.
+But somehow it still misses that development experience that we would like to create a great set of graphics.
+Moreover, D3 is a so convenient tool that it lets you do a lot of other things as well and that advantage sometimes left no easy control over UIs dedicated to pure graphs.

 The idea behind this PoC is to ease the creation of charts following a single pattern while giving the consistency required to have multiple yet different